GENERAL HAL GEORGE,

 Lockheed 12 A Civilian version of C-40 Lockheed

-Late in the afternoon of 29 April 1942, a Lockheed C-40 transport landed at Batchelor airfield with General Hal George and a small Press Corps.
-"Pursuit Hal" as he was known was General Douglas MacArthur's Air Force Co-ordinator.
+At 1725 hours local time on 29 April 1942, a Lockheed C-40 landed at Batchelor airfield with General Hal George and a small Press Corps.
+Some sources quote the identity of this C-40 as number 519.
+"Pursuit Hal" as he was known, was General Douglas MacArthur's Air Force Co-ordinator.
 He was on an inspection tour of bases in the Northern Territory for strategic planning and publicity purposes.
 They were headed for Livingstone airfield but as they flew over Batchelor airfield, an Australian Major on board commented that this was his eventual destination.
 General George decided immediately to land at Batchelor airfield, to save the Aussie Major a long trip and to have the opportunity to inspect the base.
 General George had just been appointed Commander of the Northwest Territories, and this was one of his bases.

 It was twilight when Major Joseph "Joe" H. Moore, the pilot of the C-40, landed at Batchelor airfield.
 Major Moore parked the aircraft half way down the runway in the designated area to disembark.
 General George and his party had just left the Lockheed C-40 and were about to hop into some vehicles that were to take them to the 49th Fighter Group's headquarters.